Abram Alikhanov: Cosmic rays and Armenia (1941–43)

 Alikhanov planned to study cosmic rays, the only source of high-energy particles known at that time, in the Pamir Mountains in the summer of 1941, however, due to the approaching Nazi forces, Alikhanov and the Institute for Physical Problems were evacuated to Kazan in October 1941.
 In April 1942 he moved to Yerevan, Soviet Armenia with the intention to study cosmic rays at Mount Aragats.
 The expedition to Aragats resulted in the discovery of the "presence of an intense group of protons with comparatively small energies in the soft cosmic-radiation component" and "presence of a stream of fast protons in cosmic radiation."

 Alikhanov and his group, including his brother Artem Alikhanian, also erroneously concluded in the existence of cosmic radiation particles, called by them varitrons, which supposedly possessed a broad spectrum of masses.
 Alikhanov-Alikhanian brothers were widely criticized for the claim.
 Turkevich noted in 1956 that "this claim was questioned in the West and attacked by a group of Soviet physicists, with a subsequent bitter polemic in the Soviet physics journals.
 The controversy has never been settled officially, and Soviet cosmic ray research has suffered a lack of prestige."
+Luis Walter Alvarez noted that the brothers received the Lenin Prize for their unverifiable discoveries and "for them to have retracted their claims would have been embarrassing to their government."

 Alikhanov and his brother Artem established the Yerevan Physics Institute (YerPhI) in 1943 as a branch of Yerevan State University.